Segodnya/php-project-9/README.md

    - In development: The standard PHP error log
    - In production: A dedicated app.log file in the `/logs` directory

-3. **Using the Logger Service**: The application provides a centralized `LoggerService` for consistent logging throughout the codebase:
+3. **Using the Logger Service**: The application provides a centralized `LogService` for consistent logging throughout the codebase:

 ```php
 // Example of logging an error with exception details